 Tanya’s been leading HSHV for over 14 years.
 With a BA in Political Science and a Masters in Social Work Administration and Public Policy and having served as Executive Director of Ozone House, her passion centers on protecting the vulnerable (human and non-human animals) and transformational leadership that helps nonprofit organizations achieve mission success.
 With an incredible team of staff, volunteers, and supporters, HSHV has become a thriving, dynamic animal welfare organization with a multi-service organization, with 100+ employees, 2500+ volunteers, and a 95%+ save rate focused on rescuing, healing, saving and protecting.
 Tanya currently is the proud mom of several fabulous felines and a beautiful teenaged human.

 Chief Operations Officer

 Matt has been a Detroit firefighter for 15 years.
 Although always an animal lover, that is where he first saw the animal suffering that he knew he wanted to help end.
 Matt started as cruelty investigator at HSHV in 2005 and in 2015 he became HSHV’s Chief Operating Officer — helping to put out HSHV “fires.”
 He is passionate about protecting animals and saving every life possible and wants HSHV to be the best it can be.
 He is grateful to HSHV’s community of people who give so much of themselves to animals in need.
-He currently has two furry dogs and one rather furless human baby.
+He currently has a furry dog and two rather furless human babies.

 Human Resources Manager